-The Ollins cousins and Omar Saunders were tried as adults before a jury and sentenced to life in prison.
-Bradford received a sentence of only 12 years in exchange for testifying against the other three defendants.
+The Ollins cousins and Omar Saunders were tried separately as adults before different juries.
+They were all convicted and all were sentenced to life in prison.

 Bradford pled guilty to kidnapping and received a sentence of only 12 years in exchange for testifying against Larry Ollins.
 Bradford was released in 1994 after serving six years.

 In 2001, the Chicago Tribune began reinvestigating the case after an analysis of Fish’s testimony in these three trials as well as other trials revealed that she had falsely testified about the results of her blood-typing work on the biological evidence.